DiaBetter Together for Young Adults With Type 1 Diabetes (DiaBetter)

 Collected for young adult participants in both arms, not Peer Mentors.

-Time Frame: Baseline, 6-Month Post-Randomization, & 12-Month Post-Randomization
+Time Frame: Baseline, 6-Month Post-Randomization, & End of Study at 12 Months Post-Randomization

-The Self-Care Inventory-Revised, Short Form (SCI-RSF) is a 9-item measure that asks respondents the frequency with which they completed diabetes self-management tasks in the past 1-2 months.
+The Self-Care Inventory-Updated (SCI-U) is a 8-item measure that asks respondents the frequency with which they completed diabetes self-management tasks in the past 1-2 months.
 Item responses range from (1) Never to (5) Always, higher scores = higher adherence.
+A total score is calculated by summing and averaging all items, with no subscales.
+The minimum possible score is 8 and the maximum possible score is 40.
+Higher scores indicate higher engagement in diabetes self-management behaviors.

 Collected for young adult participants in both arms (baseline, 6 mo, 12 mo) and Peer Mentors (pre- and post-involvement in study).